onbonsai/launchpad/MATCHA_INTEGRATION.md

 4. Sign Permit2 message (if `permit2.eip712` exists in quote)
    - Sign the EIP-712 data
    - Append signature length (32-byte big-endian) and signature to transaction data
 5. Execute transaction with the modified transaction data

+## Monetization

+The integration includes a 0.1% affiliate fee on all swaps:

+- Fee recipient: Admin wallet (configurable via `ADMIN_WALLET` env var)
+- Fee amount: 10 basis points (0.1%)
+- Fee token: Collected in the sell token

+This is implemented by adding the following parameters to both price and quote requests:

+- `swapFeeRecipient`: The wallet address that receives the fee
+- `swapFeeBps`: Fee amount in basis points (10 = 0.1%)
+- `swapFeeToken`: Which token to collect the fee in (sell token)